Acknowledgements: McMaster University Guide: https://hslmcmaster.libguides.com/ebm

 Grey Literature is any literature that has not been published through traditional means.
 It is often excluded from large databases and other mainstream sources.

-For grey literature resources, see the Grey Literature tab on the Systematic Reviews in the Health Sciences research guide.
+For grey literature resources, see the Grey Literature tab on the Comprehensive Searching in the Health Sciences Guide

 About web accessibility.
 Tell us about a web accessibility problem.